JanssenProject/jans/docs/CONTRIBUTING.md

 Here is how we [continously triage](./community/triage.md) new issues and PRs so that contributors can contribute faster and better.

-## Code conventions
+## Code Conventions and Good Practices

 ### Commits
 As commit convention, we adopt [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/), we have an history of commits that do not adopt the convention but any new commit must follow it to be eligible for merge.

-### Branch names
+### Branches
-Branch name should have component name as prefix, eg `jans-core-mybranch`
+Branch name should have compotitlesnent name as prefix, eg `jans-core-mybranch`

-### PR titles
+### PRs
-PR titles should also follow [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
+- PR titles should also follow [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 This will help in keeping merge commit messages inline with commit message standards
+- Squash commits into small number of cohesive commits before raising a PR
+- PR should be rebased on main branch so that there are minimal or no conflicts at the time of merge
+- PR should only have changes related to target feature or issue.
+Create a separate PR for formatting or other quick bug fixes
+- PR should include relevent documentaton changes
+- PR should include unit and integration tests

 ## Developer Certificate Of Origin